rwblokzijl/Msc-thesis-EuroToken/thesis.md

 \label{field_trial}
 \end{figure}

-This trail showcased the simplicity of taking digital payments without having to go through the process of registering with a traditional payment provider or credit card reseller.
-Using the EuroToken system all the owner of Doerak needed was a smartphone in order to participate in the modern economy.
+This trial showcased the simplicity of taking digital payments without having to go through the process of registering with a traditional payment provider or credit card reseller.
+Using the EuroToken system, all the owner of Doerak needed was a smartphone in order to participate in the modern economy.

 ## Offline trial